prometheus.yml

 The cache is not absorbing enough queries.
 This increases

-S3 costs and latency.
-Check if the working set has
+object-storage costs and latency.
+Check if the working set

 Grafana dashboard